dantheman491/Planetsavvy/README.md

 ### MVP (Minimal Viable Product:
 1. Build out Html, CSS, and JS
-2. It will include a drop down menu that will allow the user to select a news and an input for a user to search for something specifc.
+2. It will include a text field that will allow the user to insert a date and explore the cosmos.
 3. Once the search is complete the search will show specific image associated with the date along with a thought from the photographer.
-4. If the user is not satisfied with the selections, they will be able to refresh and go to the picture of the day.
+4. If the user is not satisfied with the selections, they will be able to refresh and go to the picture of the day by clicking the discover button.

 ### Post MVP:
 1. Like to add at least 2 more endpoints to broaden the content